cptdeka10/tldr/pages/common/export.md

 `export PATH=~/.composer/vendor/bin:$PATH`

-- Explanation 1:

-`$PATH` is the default PATH assignment.
+- The default PATH assignment.

-- Explanation 2:

-`~/.composer/vendor/bin` is going to expand to `/home/username/.composer/vendor/bin` ,
-where `.composer` is hidden folder due to the leading dot.

-- Explanation 3:

-`~/.composer/vendor/bin:$PATH` have now transformed into long list of folders, separated by `:`.
+`$PATH`

+- Assign value to this variable using:

+`=`

+- The separator, understooded by all application that want to use this variable:

+`:`